-The group, led by Ally Bradley, is taking part in the University’s Green Impact Initiative and we are currently working towards attaining a Bronze Award.
+The group is taking part in the University’s Green Impact Initiative and we are currently working towards attaining a Bronze Award.
 The award scheme runs from May to April the following year when the work we have done will be assessed by a student auditor and the decision made whether we qualify for the award.
 It involves us meeting certain criteria across different areas including travel, recycling and energy and completing an online workbook of progress.
 Once we have achieved Bronze, we can work towards Silver and then Gold.

 If anyone is interested in joining the NDS Collaborative Green Group or becoming involved in some of our activities we’d be delighted to have you.